Lizzie Berry

 Lizzie Berry (1847 – 1919) was a prolific writer of devotional and social protest poetry.

 Life

 She was born Elizabeth Marshall in Great Bowden, Leicestershire, to working-class parents, labourer Jeremiah Marshall and his wife Elizabeth, a dressmaker.

 Her first husband was John Archie Berry, a plasterer, whom she married on 29 October 1866 in Islington, London.
-They lost one son in infancy and had two surviving sons, Archie and Frank.
+They lost one son in infancy and had one surviving son, Archie.

+After John Berry’s death in 1870 she married William Brooks Dexter in 1873 (also born in Great Bowden in 1847) in Brighton and gave birth to a daughter, Amy Constance Dexter, soon after.
+After moving back to Great Bowden William died in 1875 and Amy the following year 1876.